CARLINGTON COMMUNITY ASSOCIATION BY-LAWS

-6.5 Any member may withdraw from the Association by delivering to the Association a written resignation and lodging a copy of the same with the secretary of the Association.
+6.3 Any member may withdraw from the Association by delivering to a member of the Executive Committee a written resignation.

-6.7 No member has the right to speak for the Association unless delegated by the Board of Directors to do so on a specific issue, in which case the member delegated as spokesperson must present a position which has been discussed and agreed to at a general meeting.
+6.5 No member has the right to speak for the Association unless delegated by the Board of Directors to do so on a specific issue.

-6.8 The complete list of members' addresses, telephone numbers and e-mail addresses shall be kept confidential for use by the Board for communications relating to the business of the Association.
+6.7 The complete list of members’ addresses, telephone numbers and e-mail addresses shall be kept confidential for use by the Board of Directors for communications relating to the business of the Association.
 The membership list shall not be sold or otherwise made available to any other organization or to any individual who is not a member of the Board of Directors of the Association.

 Article 7 MEMBERS’ MEETINGS

 7.1 General meetings of members may be held on any date and at any place in the City of Ottawa as the Board of Directors may determine.
 General meetings shall be open to all residents and business owners in the Carlington area.
-Only those who are paid-up members at the beginning of the meeting may propose or second a motion and vote.
+Only those who are in good standing at the beginning of the meeting may propose or second a motion and vote.

 7.2 There shall be three types of general meetings: